boonps/leafletMaptiles/README.md

 # leafletMaptiles

 generate map tiles / add to map leaflet

+# important!!

+I appreciate online resources.
+Teachers and publishers of solutions and tricks.🙏🏻
+I apologize for not listing all references for each of you published.🙏🏻